se-edu/se-book/specifyingRequirements/useCases/details/useCaseSteps.md

 <link rel="stylesheet" href="{{baseUrl}}/css/common.css">

-**The main body of the use case is the sequence of steps that describes the interaction between the system and the actors.** Each step is given as a simple statement describing who does what.
+**The main body of the use case is the sequence of steps that describes the interaction between the system and the actors.** Each step is given as a simple statement describing _who does what_.

 <tip-box>